BatVanko/9_moving_target/README.md

 Output
 •	Print the appropriate message in case of the "Strike" command if necessary.
 •	In the end, print the sequence of targets in the format described above.
+Input
+52 74 23 44 96 110
+Shoot 5 10
+Shoot 1 80
+Strike 2 1
+Add 22 3
+End

+Output
+Invalid placement!
+52|100

+Comments
+The first command is "Shoot", so we reduce the target on index 5, which is valid, with the given power – 10.
+Then we receive the same command, but we need to reduce the target on the 1st index, with power 80.
+The value of this target is 74, so it is considered shot, and we remove it.
+Then we receive the "Strike" command on the 2nd index, and we need to check if the range with radius 1 is valid:
+52 23 44 96 100
+And it is, so we remove the targets.
+At last, we receive the "Add" command, but the index is invalid, so we print the appropriate message, and in the end, we have the following result:
+52|100